 Blogging is fun, but it can also be doggone hard work.
 It takes tools, time, love, and a whole lot of effort to build and grow a blog.
 Here are some of the resources and tools that are used to create, share, and grow here at Dalmatian DIY.
-I’ve also included extra information and handy links for readers who are interested in taking their own adventure into websites, social media, photography, and more.
+We’ve also included extra information and handy links for readers who are interested in taking their own adventure into websites, social media, photography, and more.

-Creating and Sharing our Blog
+Creating and Sharing Dalmatian DIY

 The Early Years